acertio/mvp_xyz/README.md

 ## Projet

-This project is a demonstration of the new protocol currently called [XYZ](https://oauth.xyz).
+This project is a demonstration of the new protocol currently called [XYZ](https://oauth.xyz), or [GNAP (Grant Negotiation and Authorization Protocol)](https://datatracker.ietf.org/wg/txauth/about/).
 It is a protocol which is based on a transactional model and which is different from **OAuth 2**.
 Indeed, as explained on the documentation of this new protocol :
 >The client of the API declares who it is and what it wants, the AS figures out what information it needs to fulfill that (which might include interacting with a user), and ultimately a token is produced.
 All along the way, components have the opportunity to bind keys to different parts of the transaction so that attackers can't take over.
 This intent-based system takes in experience and feedback from other similar projects and protocols, but in a way that pulls together many different aspects.

 ## Running